thokis/ArchLinuxARM-Orange-Pi-Zero/README.md

 ###### STEP ONE

 Partition the microSD.
 Launch `fdisk /dev/sdX`.
 Create a new partition layout by typing `o` and pressing `Enter`.
 Now type in `n` and 5x pressing `Enter` to create a new partition.
-Now you type `w` and press `Enter` to save the layout.
+At last type `w` and press `Enter` to save the layout.

 ###### STEP TWO